SAP/mobilesdk-certificateprovider/README.md

 The solution is a protocol interface, which can be implemented for a particular network/identity landscape, with a simple, reusable pattern.

 ##Release Info
-The interfaces for CertificateProvider and CertificateProviderDelegate (and Android equivalents) are released in **SDK 3.0 SP03**.
+The interfaces described for CertificateProvider (and Android equivalents) are released in **SDK 3.0 SP08**.
 The Developer edition of the SDK can be downloaded on [store.sap.com](store.sap.com).

 See [Copyright and license](https://github.com/SAP/mobilesdk-certificateprovider#copyright-and-license) for license info for this sample implementation.